How Much Does Google Adsense Pay? Increase Your Adsense Payment

 I find that newbies are always wanting to know how much Google Adsense is going to pay before they put it on their sites.
 As much as I wish it were a simple question to answer, it really isn’t.
-If you are new to Adsense, read our Beginner’s Guide to Adsense post.

 How much does Adsense pay?